 Which One Should You Buy?

-The honest take: if you're printing articulated collectibles at the P1S level (which Devon does here at Geeky Inc), you don't need an H2C yet.
-The AMS on a P1S handles 4-color prints well, and the X2D will be a compelling upgrade when it's in reviewers' hands.
+The honest take: if you're printing articulated collectibles at the P1S level (which we do here at Geeky Inc), the X2D Combo at $899 is now the obvious upgrade — dual extrusion, heated chamber, and AMS2 Pro for less than the X1C used to cost.
 The H2C is for creators doing commercial-level multi-color production — think 50+ prints a week with 6+ colors.
-For the hobbyist/small-batch creator, the value isn't there yet.
+For the hobbyist/small-batch creator, the X2D hits the sweet spot.

 That said, the Vortek technology in the H2C is the direction the whole industry is heading.
 Watch the X3-series announcement later this year — Vortek will trickle down.